 2. System Menus > Incident Statues

 3. Hover over the label for the status and give it about 5 to 10 seconds and the ID number should pop up.

 The 'Attribute' field of the 'transactions' table is dependant on many different factors and how your report is designed.
 It varies depending on the transaction type and the type of record or item the transaction is associated with.

 For example, if you are referring to incident statuses, you might want to use the 'transaction_type = Status changed' filter which is transaction_type 6.
 When looking at the 'Attribute 1 (id1)' field you can see it could be referring to 'statuses.status_id where transactions.trans_type = 6'.
 I think if you review the Data Dictionary in regards to the 'transactions' table and the 'Attribute 1 (id1)', you will start to see the pattern it uses.

 You can find further details on using the 'transactions' table and the Data Dictionary in reports by referring to Answer ID 906: Transaction fields in custom reports and Answer ID 2611: Accessing the data dictionary.

 For additional information, refer to the 'Attribute and description fields' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.